jnozzi/cocoadev.com/markdown/HelpWithNSRangePointer.md

 My program sometimes crashes when the following code is called and I can't figure out why.
-I get a sigbus error from General/NSIntersectionRange().
+I get a sigbus error from NSIntersectionRange().
 When I break on my method and try to step through it everything is fine, the program doesn't crash.
 Can someone with a better understanding of pointers help me figure this out?

-The code below is supposed to remove the General/NSLinkTextAttribute from an General/NSAttributedString in my textView.
+The code below is supposed to remove the NSLinkTextAttribute from an NSAttributedString in my textView.

-- (General/IBAction)removeAnnotation:(id)sender {
+- (IBAction)removeAnnotation:(id)sender {

 	if ( [textView selectedRange].length == 0) {
 		return;
 	}

-	// if it's the whole range remove it from the annotations array General/NSRangePointer annotationRange;
+	// if it's the whole range remove it from the annotations array NSRangePointer annotationRange;
 	// if this returns nil the selected text is not linked
 	// this also fills annotationRange
-	id attribute = General/textView textStorage] attribute:[[NSLinkAttributeName
+	id attribute = textView textStorage] attribute:[[NSLinkAttributeName
 		atIndex:[textView selectedRange].location
 		longestEffectiveRange:annotationRange
-		inRange:General/NSMakeRange(0,General/textView textStorage] length])];
+		inRange:NSMakeRange(0,textView textStorage] length])];

 	if (attribute == nil) { // should never happen
 		return;
 	} else {

 		if ([[NSEqualRanges([textView selectedRange], *annotationRange)) {
-			General/AVNRannotation *thisNote = General/textView textStorage]
+			AVNRannotation *thisNote = textView textStorage]
 				attribute: [[NSLinkAttributeName
 				atIndex: [textView selectedRange].location
 				effectiveRange:NULL];

 			[self willChangeValueForKey:@"annotationList"];
-			General/[self document] annotations] removeObject: thisNote];
+			[self document] annotations] removeObject: thisNote];
 			[self didChangeValueForKey:@"annotationList"];
 		}
 	}

 	[[textView textStorage] removeAttribute:[[NSLinkAttributeName range:[textView selectedRange]];
-	General/self document] updateChangeCount:[[NSChangeDone];
+	self document] updateChangeCount:[[NSChangeDone];
 }